AmyStephen/amystephen.github.com/_posts/2014-01-17-promoting-women.md

 In balance, I encourage women in technology to read the book because it will take us generations to change some of our biases in thinking about gender.
 Kids need to be fed today.
 Bills need to be paid.
-You need to learn to take yourself.
+You need to learn to take care of yourself.

 Finally, I think it's important for women to help women.
 Any group that has a problem needs to work together to fix it.
 So, I *proudly* promote women in technology.
 I want women to know they aren't alone, that there are